Colon Cancer Symptoms

 There can also be complications in getting a colorectal cancer diagnosis.
 Even when symptoms develop, people with cancer and doctors may first think of common conditions, such as hemorrhoids or irritable bowel syndrome, which have similar symptoms.

 What’s more, many younger people assume that colorectal cancer only affects the elderly, so they are liable to ignore symptoms.
-While the vast majority of colorectal cancer is still found in older people, rates in men and women younger than 50 are climbing sharply.
+While the vast majority of colorectal cancer is still found in older people, rates in people younger than 50 are climbing sharply.

 It’s estimated that by 2030, around 15 percent of all colorectal cancer cases will be diagnosed in younger adults.